RobinMeow/ribyns-kitchen/README.md

 # Ribyn's Kitchen

-Welcome to my kitchen, a community cookbook project where users can share and explore recipes within a specific community (e.g., family and friends).
+Welcome to Ribyn's Kitchen, a place where users can share and explore recipes within a specific community (e.g., family and friends).

 ## Project